%20(2).avif)

 Some of the many reasons for using logging tools:

-Common alternatives include OpenSearch, Apache Solr, and managed cloud search services such as Amazon OpenSearch Service and Azure AI Search.
+Common alternatives include OpenSearch, Apache Solr, and managed search offerings such as Amazon OpenSearch Service and Azure AI Search.

 Our experience with Elasticsearch across search, observability, and analytics workloads helped us build reusable patterns, automation, and operational playbooks that we apply to deliver stable clusters, predictable performance, and controlled costs for clients.